AntonyCorbett/ProjectorSwitch/README.md

 		ProjectorSwitch.exe --monitor MONITOR_KEY_STRING

-If you want to build from source, please place ApcLogger and ApcMonitorSource repositories side bu side with ProjectorSwitch. (https://github.com/AntonyCorbett/ApcLogger and https://github.com/AntonyCorbett/ApcMonitorCore)
+If you want to build from source, please place ApcLogger and ApcMonitorSource repositories side by side with ProjectorSwitch. (https://github.com/AntonyCorbett/ApcLogger and https://github.com/AntonyCorbett/ApcMonitorCore)